alvis-lin/server/README.md

-# How to make question form app and quiz app?
+# How to make Question Setting app and quiz app?

 ## Introduction

-Question form app is a web browser based application, which allows users to set the question to be asked in the quiz application and stores those questions in the database.
+Question Setting app is a web browser based application, which allows users to set the question to be asked in the quiz application and stores those questions in the database.
 A Quiz App is a mobile location based application.
 This application will track the user’s location, and show up the question from a Question Setting app, when the user is near to the location of each question.
 The user's answer would be stored in the database.
 Thus,there are three major components to build each application, which are web client, web server and database.
 Web client is computer, mobile phone and laptop.
 Web client would request and response with the web server, which are internet, information server.
 The web server would query information by using SQL query from the database.